6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The Characters

 Lewis Henry Morgan, a descendant of English colonists in upstate New York, would go on to become the most influential anthropologist in the United States, serving a term as President of the American Association for the Advancement of Science.
-Morgan is credited with writing the first modern ethnography, inventing the study of kinship systems, and developing a theoretical framework that would dominate American anthropology through the end of the nineteenth century.
+Morgan is credited with writing the first modern ethnography, inventing the study of kinship systems, and developing a theoretical framework that would dominate American anthropology through the end of the 19th century.

 Ely Parker hailed from an influential Tonawanda Seneca family.
 Partly as a result of Morgan’s efforts, Parker would read law for three years, but because he was ineligible for American citizenship (the American Indian Citizenship Act was not passed until 1924) Parker abandoned his quest to become an attorney, and earned a degree in civil engineering at Rensselaer Polytechnic Institute.
 Less than two decades later, Parker volunteered for the Union army, achieving the position of adjutant to General Ulysses Grant.
-At the conclusion of his service, Parker drafted the surrender documents that General Robert E. Lee signed at Appomattox, ending the American Civil War.
+As his service concluded, Parker drafted the surrender documents that General Robert E. Lee signed at Appomattox, ending the American Civil War.
 In 1869, Grant, now the President of the United States, appointed Parker – who retired at the rank of brigadier general – as the Commissioner of Indian Affairs.
 Parker was the first Native American to serve as commissioner – there would not be another until 1966.

 Both men were young when they met in the spring of 1844.
 Morgan was 26 years old, and Parker was only 16.
 For the next seven years their lives would become intertwined in ways that proved to be mutually beneficial.